dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 nextflow run nf-core/sarek -r 3.1.1 --input ./samplesheet.csv --outdir ./results ...<further parameters as required>...
 ```

 Pipelines require no explicit installation.
 When using one for the first time, it will be automatically downloaded for the user.
-Further details are available [in the nf-core documentation here](https://nf-co.re/docs/usage/installation#pipeline-code).
+Further details are available in [the nf-core documentation](https://nf-co.re/docs/usage/installation#pipeline-code).

 For scientific reproducibility, it is recommended that option `-r <revision_name>` be provided to specify the version of the pipeline whenever a command is run.
 Additional discussion is available in the [reproducibility section of the documentation for the sarek pipeline](https://nf-co.re/sarek/3.3.2/docs/usage#reproducibility), although the `-r` option can be used with other pipelines.